KlausPopp/Moddy/docs/detailed/seqprog.rst

 .. note::
 	Variable persistence: When a thread is re-started, all local variables are lost and must be reinitialized.
-	However, be aware that variables stored in the :class:`~.simulator.simPart` object (e.g. self.myvar) will survive a restart.
+	However, be aware that variables stored in the :class:`~.simulator.SimPart` object (e.g. self.myvar) will survive a restart.